kevinfaveri/solana-candy-factory/README.md

 ## Hire

-If you want to hire me to develop your candy machine application on the Solana or Ethereum blockchain feel free to reach me through the email kevin@faveri.dev
+If you want to hire me to develop your candy machine application on the Solana blockchain feel free to reach to a friend of mine through the email eduardonicoleit@hotmail.com